bsmith89/compbio-template/TEMPLATE.md

     run the filter when staging files to be commited.
     While this won't erase the output from the local copy of the notebook, forks of the project will get an 'un-run' version.
+    Notebook which do not fit the glob pattern `ipynb/*.ipynb` will not be filtered, so static versions of notebooks with output included can be moved to `static/` and version controlled.

     IPython has been configured (see `profile_default/` below) so that starting a notebook server from the